 Walk or Bike Ride

 Start the day with a walk or bike ride.
 Research shows a 20 minute walk will increase focus for about two hours.
 Running or skipping during this time had a similar effect.
 Another mid- morning and/or mid-afternoon walking or bike riding break can get everyone back on track and ready to focus for another two hours.
+If you have children that are ‘reluctant walkers’, check out these 10 Tips for Walking With Kids.

 When my oldest son and I take a bike ride before school, he is on point for the first few hours of school!